Nanoscale self-organisation and metastable non-thermal metallicity in Mott insulators: Results and Discussion

 If $\tau<0$, the energy \eqn{GL-functional} is minimum at the angles defined in Eq.~\eqn{phi_2-values} when $\ep_2>0$.
 The constraint \eqn{curl-free} implies that a sharp interface between two domains, identified by two of the three possible directions of $\bd{\ep}_2$, is oriented along the third one, namely along a mirror plane of the space group $R\bar{3}c$.
-This is exactly what is found experimentally, as we earlier discussed.\\ We also note that the minima of the energy functional \eqn{GL-functional} depend on the values and signs of $\tau$ and $\gamma\propto c_{14}$.
-Specifically, the corundum phase, $\ep_2=0$, is a local minimum for $\tau>\tau_r\gtrsim 0$, $\tau_r$ being the rhombohedral spinodal point.
+This is exactly what is found experimentally, as we earlier discussed.\\ We also note that the minima of the energy functional \eqn{GL-functional} depend on the values and signs of $\tau$ and $\gamma\propto c_{14}$. {{Physically, $c_{14}>0$ implies that an anticlockwise/clockwise rotation of the dimers in the $\bd{a}_m-\bd{c}_m$ plane drives an expansion/compression of the $\bd{b}_m$ axis, and vice versa for $c_{14}<0$.}}\\ The corundum phase, $\ep_2=0$, is a local minimum for $\tau>\tau_r\gtrsim 0$, $\tau_r$ being the rhombohedral spinodal point.
 Similarly, a monoclinic phase is a local minimum for $\tau<\tau_m$, where the monoclinic spinodal point $\tau_m\geq\tau_r$.
 Phase coexistence thus occurs when $\tau\in[\tau_r,\tau_m]$, and also the structural transition must take place at $\tau_c$ within that same interval.
 At ambient temperature and pressure, $\tau\sim c_{44}\simeq 53~\text{eV/cm}^3$, which must be greater than $\tau_c$ since the stable phase is corundum, and $c_{14}\simeq -12.5~\text{eV/cm}^3$~\cite{Nichols-PRB1981,Yang-SolStatComm1983,Yang-PRB1986}, so that $\gamma$ is negative, too.
-Well below the structural transition at ambient pressure, $\tau$ must be smaller than $\tau_r$, and $\gamma$ has to become positive in order for $\bd{\ep}_2$ to have the observed values in the monoclinic phase.
-Therefore, upon lowering the temperature $T$, $\tau$ must decrease, while $c_{14}\propto \gamma$ must increase and cross zero.
-There are actually evidences, specifically in chromium doped compounds~\cite{Yang-SolStatComm1983}, that $c_{14}$ does change sign approaching the transition from the corundum phase.
+Well below the structural transition at ambient pressure, $\tau$ must be smaller than $\tau_r$. {{Moreover, since the observed monoclinic distortion corresponds to an anticlockwise rotation of the dimers and an expansion of $\bd{b}_m$, the low-temperature value of $\gamma$ has to be positive.
+Therefore, upon lowering temperature $T$, $\tau$ must decrease, while $c_{14}\propto \gamma$ must increase and cross zero.}} There are actually evidences, specifically in chromium doped compounds~\cite{Yang-SolStatComm1983}, that $c_{14}$ does change sign approaching the transition from the corundum phase.
 We are not aware of any experimental measurement of $c_{14}$ in pure V$_2$O$_3$ below room temperature.
 Therefore, here we can only conjecture what may happen.
 One possibility is that $c_{14}$ crosses zero right at the structural transition, $\tau=\tau_c$.
 In such circumstance, the transition may become continuous~\cite{Boccara-1968}, which is likely the case of Cr doping with $x\gtrsim 0.03$~\cite{Honig-PRB1987}.
 The alternative compatible with the ambient pressure phase diagram in Fig.~\ref{phase diagram} for pure or weakly Ti/Cr doped V$_2$O$_3$ is that $c_{14}$ becomes positive at temperatures higher than $T_c$, thus the observed first order transition from the corundum phase, $\ep_2=0$, to the monoclinic one, $\ep_2>0$.
 There is still a third possibility that $\tau$ crosses $\tau_c$ at high temperature, when $c_{14}\propto \gamma$ is still negative.
-In such circumstance, the monoclinic phase that establishes for $\tau<\tau_c$ corresponds to a shear strain different from that observed in V$_2$O$_3$ at ambient pressure, specifically to a dimer tilting in the clockwise direction or, equivalently, to opposite $\bd{\ep}_2$ vectors.
+In that case, the monoclinic phase that establishes for $\tau<\tau_c$ corresponds to a shear strain different from that observed in V$_2$O$_3$ at ambient pressure, specifically to a dimer tilting in the clockwise direction or, equivalently, to opposite $\bd{\ep}_2$ vectors.
 This is presumably what happens in the monoclinic metal phase observed above 32.5~GPa at 300~K~\cite{din14}.